reliumd/Robotized-mTMS-Connect2Brain-/README.md

 > This project serves as the thesis topic for Minh Duc Pham.
 This project attempts to prototype a very first robotized mTMS system.
 The robot is controlled by a hybrid position/force controller.
 This repository only consists of the force controller.
 For viewing the project as a whole, please visit Renan's repositories [rmatsuda](https://github.com/rmatsuda)

-First of all, I would recommend you to read the project report.
+First of all, I would recommend you to read my final thesis file.
 Then you can follow the README files for installation and how to use the software.
-Finally you check out this tutorial [video](https://youtu.be/iiVabQawqck) I created.
-Have fun!!!
+Finally you should be able to execute the programs on the robot through the below guidelines.
+I hope you will find my findings interesting.

 ---